ryanwalls/golang-seed/README.md

 Feel free to fork this repo to start your own project.
 The rest of the README below assumes you are using this as a template and will fill in extra details.

+If you want to duplicate without forking see: https://help.github.com/articles/duplicating-a-repository

 ## Structure

 * `commands` - add commands to execute/start your code in this package.
 You should not have to modify `main.go`.